devkral/django-fast-iprestrict/README.md

 ## usage

+### admin panel

-In the admin panel is now a section Rule and Rule Pathes.
+In the admin panel is now a section Ip Restrict.
+It contains multiple subsections from which only Rule allows to create new objects.
+The other subsections are only an overview.

+All of these subsections contain a test utility for checking arbitary pathes and ips

 Rule pathes like `.*` can be used to match for the whole project.

 Rules are evalutated like a waterfall: the lowest position to the highest position.
 State disabled rules are skipped

-Note: ipv4 and ipv6 rules are not interoperable yet.
+Note: ipv4 and ipv6 rules are not interoperable.
 If the network does not match they are skipped like if they are in state "disabled".

+### programmatically

 The rule names can be used for the django-fast-ratelimit adapter: